swiftlang/swift-evolution/proposals/nnnn-actors.md

 > **Rationale**: Actors enforce state isolation, but non-actors do not.
 If an actor inherits from a non-actor (or vice versa), part of the actor's state would not be covered by the actor-isolation rules, introducing the potential for data races on that state.

-By default, the instance methods, properties, and subscripts of an actor are actor-isolated to the actor instance.
+By default, the instance methods, properties, and subscripts of an actor have an isolated `self` parameter.
 This is true even for methods added retroactively on an actor via an extension, like any other Swift type.

 ```
 extension BankAccount {